 - Kirk started by defining what behaviors were good, which ones weren’t and then asked for the team’s input on his list.

 - You must help your people focus on their strengths.

 - Consider Strengths Finder test for your people and include in your hiring process.
 Just one tool for discovery and support.

 - As trust is built you transform as a leader and so will your people accept your culture.

 - Developing the right culture takes time and a lot of hard work.
-It is not easy to prepare for slow steady wins over time.
+It is not easy.
+Prepare for slow steady wins over time.

 - Culture trumps numbers.

 - Create your new hire interview questions and process around your culture.
 Look for the behaviors and personal qualities.
 Hire them for who they are not for what they know.